islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

-To open the details page for mb-ecs-service, choose View Service.
+To open the details page for mb-ecs-service, choose **View Service**.

 The Tasks tab shows that there is now one task that is running the container, with a status of ACTIVATING.

-After a few moments, choose Refresh.
+107. After a few moments, choose Refresh.
 The task's Last status should show: RUNNING.

   Service task running